By Nikki Willett – CSO, ComplianceQuest

-- Partner/Supplier communication and exchange - Communication and exchange of documents and data was very poor with a total of over 60% still using very manual methods.
+- Partner/Supplier communication and exchange – Communication and exchange of documents and data were very poor with a total of over 60% still using very manual methods.

 - Visibility into partner/supplier quality and operational performance – Out of all the questions concerning visibility over their Partner/Suppliers, not one showed progress and over 60% still were manual with no to little visibility over partner/supplier quality and operational performance.